makerdao/governance-portal/README.md

 - `local`: uses a local dev copy of the backend (`127.0.0.1:3000`)
 - `mock`: uses the mocked backend (see [`/src/_mock/topics.js`](/src/_mock/topics.js))

+## Codebase

+All calls to the [Ethereum](https://www.ethereum.org/) blockchain can be found in the `chain/` folder, split into "writes", "reads" and "web3 utils".
+These calls are generated from [redux thunks](https://github.com/reduxjs/redux-thunk) (where the results are used to update app-wide state) and sent via [infura](https://infura.io/) nodes (regardless of what provider is injected into the page).

+As for styling, we have css-in-js, & wherever possible, use official [maker ui components](https://github.com/makerdao/ui-components)

 ## Code Style